 As with anything that has to do with money, be cautious of Bitcoin Scams.
 We feel the best defense against this is learning about Bitcoin in detail so you can spot when things seem wrong.
 It’s also beneficial to practice good IT security in general and also be well versed in the most common scams that happen in the industry.

-Scams come in many different shapes and sizes and we’ve already outlined exactly how to recognize and avoid them in the above piece.
+Scams come in many different shapes and sizes and we’ve already outlined exactly how to recognize and avoid them in the above linked piece.
 Consider it mandatory reading before you start investing any serious amounts of money.

 Practice Continuous Learning